 The next time you catch yourself falling into the mindset that you should be further along by now, try focusing on something good that has happened to you as a result of deviating from the planned path.

 Lie #2 It’s Too Late To Start Over

-This particular lie seems to love to creep up on us 30-something gals.
+This particular lie seems to love to creep up on us in our 30s and 40s.

 Often times it’s career-related.
-You realize 5 or 7 years in that you hate your job or your career field, but you feel stuck.
+You realize 5, 10, sometimes 15 years in that you hate your job or your career field and you feel stuck.

-Maybe you went to school and racked up thousands of dollars getting your degree in that field, so you feel it would be irresponsible to change careers now.
+Maybe you’re someone who went to school and racked up thousands of dollars getting your degree in that field, so you feel it would be irresponsible to change careers now.

 Or maybe you have a husband and kids who rely heavily on the money that’s coming in from your current job so you feel stuck due to obligation.